-Trends in juvenile abundance
+4.1 Trends in juvenile abundance

-The updated indices of juvenile (age 1 to 4) abundance were negative, with the trolling index remaining at zero, while the gene-tagging estimate decreased.
+The updated indices of juvenile (age 1 to 4) abundance were mixed, with the trolling index increasing, while the gene-tagging estimate decreased slightly.

-Trends in age 4+ SBT
+4.2 Trends in age 4+ SBT

-Similar to previous years, the 2018 indicators of age 4+ SBT were mixed.
-The CKMR index proposed for use when considering fishery indicators increased in the latest year for which it was calculated (2014).
-The CPUE in the NZ domestic fishery decreased in 2018, as did the proportion of the two largest age classes in the NZ domestic fishery.
-While the mean age of SBT on the spawning ground has decreased substantially from 16.8 years in 2011, it increased from 12.9 in 2017 to 13.4 in 2018.
+Similar to previous years, the 2019 indicators of age 4+ SBT were mixed.
+The CKMR index proposed for use when considering fishery indicators decreased slightly in the latest year for which it was calculated (2015).
+The standardised CPUE in the NZ domestic fishery decreased in 2019, as did the proportion of the two largest age classes in the NZ domestic fishery.
+While the mean age of SBT on the spawning ground has decreased substantially from 16.8 years in 2011, it decreased only slightly in 2019 to 13.2 from 13.4 in 2018.
 However, as discussed previously, determining the location where the smaller/younger fish have been caught is a priority for understanding these changes.
-In addition, although potentially affected by the overcatch, the nominal CPUE for the Japanese longline fishery for 4+ SBT increased in 2018, and remains above the 10 year mean.
-In addition, the standardised, normalised Japanese CPUE series for all vessels remained the same, while the core vessels increased substantially.
+In addition, although potentially affected by the overcatch, the nominal CPUE for the Japanese longline fishery for 4+ SBT increased in 2019, and remains above the 10 year mean.
+The standardised, normalised Japanese CPUE series for core vessels decreased substantially in 2019, while the CPUE for all vessels remained stable.